indiana-university/rivet-docs/content/components/forms/file-input.md

 {{< /example >}}

 ## Required elements
-In order for the custom file input component to function and display properly there are few elements that are required in the markup:
+In order for the custom file input component to function and display properly, there are a few elements that are required in the markup:

-- A `.rvt-file` wrapper `<div>` with a `data-upload` attribute that matches the for attribute of the input label
+- A `.rvt-file` wrapper `<div>` with a `data-upload` attribute that matches the `for` attribute of the input label
 - A `.rvt-file__preview` `<div>` with a `data-file-preview` attribute that matches both the `for` attribute of the label and the `data-upload` attribute of the wrapper `<div>`.
 - An `aria-describedby` attribute on the file `<input>` that matches an `id` attribute on the `.rvt-file__preview` `<div>`.